 If, however, yours is a no-asset Chapter 7 bankruptcy (there's no money to repay creditors), the debt still might be discharged.
 It will depend on:

-To learn more about which debts are discharged in Chapter 7 bankruptcy, see our topic area on The Bankruptcy Discharge.
+To learn more about debts discharged in Chapter 7 bankruptcy, see Debt Management: The Bankruptcy Discharge.

-While you should do your best to include all of your debts in your bankruptcy, it's not uncommon for debtors to accidentally omit a creditor.
-If you inadvertently omit a creditor in a no-asset Chapter 7 case and that creditor is not prejudiced by the omission, most courts take a "no harm, no foul" approach and still consider the debt discharged.
+While you should do your best to include all debts in your bankruptcy, it's not uncommon for debtors to accidentally omit a creditor.
+If you do so in a no-asset Chapter 7 case, and the creditor doesn't suffer as a result (isn't "prejudiced by the omission"), most courts take a "no harm, no foul" approach and will still consider the debt discharged.

-Review all of your debts carefully to make sure they are listed in your bankruptcy.
-If you find that you accidentally omitted a creditor and your bankruptcy is not yet closed, you can also easily amend your schedules to list the omitted debt.
-(For more information, see How to Amend a Bankruptcy Form.)
+If you find that you accidentally omitted a creditor and your bankruptcy is not yet closed, you can amend your schedules to list the omitted debt.